morganpurdy/100-day-challenge/README.md

 ## Day 33
 I worked a little more on some real life HTML/CSS code to adjust a mockup.
 I have been learning a lot between that and working on my own portfolio page some more.
 I have been a little distracted lately though and not able to focus fully on any FreeCodeCamp lessons since to me they take a fair amount of concentration.
 I will be getting back to those probably later this week.
 I need to decide what kind of practical use I want to try out with my Javascript skills.
 I am wondering if I would be able to figure out how to get the contact form on my portfolio in better, working order.
 I will try to read up on that.

+## Day 34
+The second half of my weeks have been tricky to get in any coding time lately!
+I have had to resort mainly to reading over the last couple of days.
+I have read a lot about some HTML and CSS basics and other coding topics, including what tools some people wish they had when they first started coding and just straightforward industry advice.

+ I work really well with to do lists so I am going to list here some things I hope to accomplish over the next couple of days:
+* Work more on my portfolio site for practice
+* Try out some media queries in the css for my portfolio site so I improve my knowledge about them
+* Proceed with FreeCodeCamp Javascript lessons.
+Those have come to a halt as of late.